 The best sprouts for sandwiches and salads are vegetable seeds, particularly the brassica family, but also lettuce and other greens.
 These greens are thin, crunchy, and packed with nutrients.

-Choose seeds specifically labeled for sprouting, or try these organic sprouting seeds to get started growing tiny greens:
+Choose seeds specifically labeled for sprouting, or try these quality sprouting seeds to get started growing tiny greens:

 Use 1 tablespoon of sprouting seeds per 100 in2 of sprouting area